-In the end, it comes down to how much space you need and what type of work you do.
+In the end, it all boils down to how much space you need and what type of work you handle.

 For professional use, we recommend ultrawide monitors with IPS panels as they offer the widest viewing angles as well as the and most accurate and consistent color reproduction.